facebook pixel Skip to main content

 Another aspect of financial readiness is a compatible view on spending and saving, as well as a similar financial situation.
 If one person is a compulsive spender with no savings and the other is very frugal, the potential for conflict is high.
 If one person wants to live a simple life while the other wants to experience all the best things in life, finding a middle ground can be difficult.

 Put your finances out in the open if you're considering a marriage proposal.
 Compare your thoughts on spending, saving and investing.
 Determine if you need to pay off debts or build more savings before you get engaged.
+Moreover, be open with any hidden debts or financial surprises.

 If you share many of the same philosophies and you are both financially stable, start shopping for rings.
 If you can't agree on anything financial, give yourself some more time to assess the situation.